📅 Ready to transform your outdoor space? Montgomery County MD & Fairfax County VABook Free Consult →

 It takes creativity and a good design eye to keep it interesting but not overly busy and overwhelming.
 Done correctly, though, it gives a great opportunity to showcase personality and to give life and space to all your treasured knickknacks.
 (No need to populate that entire coffee table with just a single succulent, an empty porcelain vase, and a solitary book!)

 There are numerous reasons maximalism has made a big comeback in 2020 and beyond.
-(Check out this article for a discussion of why.)
 Whatever the exact reasons for its popularity, though, maximalism is showing up not just in interior design.
 Many Northern Virginia homes are jumping on maximalism by pairing lots of bold colors and patterns in their outdoor living spaces as well.
 (Think rugs, throws, upholstery, and pillows.)
 While minimalism is largely about paring down and keeping to strict austerity, maximalism is more about fun, whimsy, and delight.

 coffe table